10 Problems on Beacon Hill

 4. Committee Reports - no info!

-When a committee makes a decision on a bill.
-Either to recommend passage or not, they do so on the basis of many hours of expert and public testimony, documents that committee staff compile, and discussions on the committee.
+When a committee makes a decision on a bill, they do so on the basis of many hours of expert and public testimony, documents that committee staff compile, and discussions on the committee.

 The public deserves to know what information led a committee to decide one way or another.